Woman Electrocuted - UrduPoint

 Woman Electrocuted

-SARGODHA, (UrduPoint / Pakistan Point News - 6th Jul, 2022 ) :A woman was electrocuted in an incident near here on Wednesday.
+SARGODHA, (UrduPoint / Pakistan Point News - 11th Jul, 2022 ) :A woman was electrocuted in an accident in the jurisdiction of Nehang Police on Monday.

-According to police, Shamim, 40, of Chak No 170/172 NB was washing clothes when shereceived a fatal electric shock.
+According to police, Nasreen, 53, was washing clothes when she received a fatal electricshock after switching off a button of the machine.

 Recent Stories